akshita1807/OS/README.md

 # Operating System Important Questions✅

 # What is an operating system?
-Ans: An operating system is a program that acts as an intermediary between the user and the computer hardware.
+An operating system is a program that acts as an intermediary between the user and the computer hardware.
 The purpose of an OS is to provide a convenient environment in which user can execute programs in a convenient and efficient manner.It is a resource allocator responsible for allocating system resources and a control program which controls the operation of the